Victoria Barracks, Windsor

 Victoria Barracks is a British Army barracks located 0.25 mi south of Windsor Castle.

 History

-The barracks were built in 1853 and were enlarged in 1911.
+The original barracks were built in 1853 and were enlarged in 1911.
 The old barracks were completely demolished in 1988 and new barracks were built between 1989 and 1993.

 The barracks remain the place from where troops set off to change the guard at Windsor Castle.
+The Changing the Guard at Windsor Castle takes place on Tuesdays, Thursdays and Saturdays from 11am.

+Intruder

+In April 2022, an intruder who was a priest managed to spend the night at the barracks despite showing no identification or credentials, reportedly eating and drinking with senior officers, having claimed to have been a friend of the battalion's padre.
+Thames Valley Police officers attended and removed the intruder, Father Cruz, from the barracks.
+No further action was taken.
+However, an Army spokesman said: "The Army takes this breach of security extremely seriously and it will be thoroughly investigated as a matter of priority."

+Units

-The sole garrisoned unit, the 1st Battalion, Coldstream Guards is a light infantry battalion operating since 2019 as part of the 11th Infantry Brigade and Headquarters South East.
+The sole garrisoned unit, the 1st Battalion, Coldstream Guards, is a light infantry battalion operating as part of the 11th Security Force Assistance Brigade.